todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 ### 🧑‍💼 Give Advice on Open Source

-- Shaping the organization's software strategy and processes and role of open soure within the organization's software ecosystem
+- Shaping the organization's software strategy and processes and role of open source within the organization's software ecosystem
 - Advise on which open source technologies to adopt, hold or avoid
 - Provide open source guidance to people whether managers, contributors, open source project leaders/project maintainers with their issues
 - Evaluate OSS projects whether technical, health or compliance assessment